Okada's Return and the Birth of ARE

 The Seven-Game Japan Series Battle Against Orix

 The 2023 Japan Series materialized as a 'Kansai Derby' between the Hanshin Tigers and Orix Buffaloes.
 The series went the full seven games.
 Hanshin dominated Game 1 with an 8-0 victory but struggled against Orix's pitching thereafter, entering Game 7 tied at three wins apiece.
 Game 7 at Koshien saw Hanshin win 7-1 to claim their first Japan Series title in 38 years.
 Koji Chikamoto was named Series MVP.
-The first championship since 1985 fulfilled a long-held dream for Hanshin fans, with an estimated 300,000 gathering around the Dotonbori River area in celebration.
+The first championship since 1985 fulfilled a long-held dream for Hanshin fans, with countless fans gathering around the Dotonbori River area in celebration.
 Manager Okada shed tears during the victory toss, saying 'This is thanks to the fans.'

 Economic and Social Impact on the Kansai Region